-The PBGC estimates that 100 employers apply to plans for abatement of complete withdrawal liability each year and that 1 plan sponsor requests approval of plan abatement rules each year from the PBGC.
+The PBGC estimates that each year, 100 employers submit, and 100 plans respond to, applications for abatement of complete withdrawal liability, and 1 plan sponsor requests approval of plan abatement rules from the PBGC.
 The estimated annual burden of the collection of information is 25.5 hours and \$15,000.